xaxam2001/Snake/README.md

 - C# Core library to run the Snake logic.
 - Command line visual for debug and play the snake game.
+- Godot 2D visual for the Snake Game

 ### ➡️	Direct Next Steps

 - Implementing the ML_lib for the Linear Model (classification and regression).
-- Implementing the Godoot visual for the Snake Game
 - Implementing a recorder to start collecting the Data

 ### 📆 Future Implementation